 Adaptive capacity refers to the ability of an individual, household or community to develop resilience and adjust to the climate risks.
 This adaptive capacity is a function of access to financial, technical, educational, and community resources.

-If our coastal community has access to early warnings of cyclones have the ability to move to higher ground fast, adjusting to the climate risk they are facing.
+If our coastal community has access to early warnings of cyclones, and has the ability to move to higher ground fast, they would be considered to have high adaptive capacity.

 The relationship between the three terms…